 MOCA is located at 158 Sterling Road, in the heart of the Lower Junction Triangle.
 We are conveniently located near both Lansdowne and Dundas West Stations on the Bloor subway line.
 From either station, we are a 10-minute walk away.

-The closest streetcar stop is at Dundas St. West and Sterling Rd., which can be reached by the 505 Dundas and 506 Carlton streetcars.
-MOCA is also located nearby the UP Express Bloor Station.
+The closest streetcar stop is at the corner of Dundas St. West and Sterling Rd., which can be reached by the 505 Dundas and 506 Carlton streetcars.
+MOCA is also located near the UP Express Bloor Station.

-There is limited parking in the neighbourhood.
+Parking in the neighbourhood is limited.
 Transit, biking and walking to MOCA are encouraged.